approach0/guide/index.md

 ### How a search query is entered?

 #### 1. Non-math keyword
-If you only want to search non-math terms (in a sense that they are not math expressions), just type the keyword(s) like what you normally do on a typical search engine:
+If you only want to search non-math terms (i.e. normal text), just type the keyword(s) like what you normally do on a typical search engine:

 ![](_static/term-query.gif)

-(After you have done a keyword, hit `Enter` to finish editing, then hit `Enter` again or click search button to actually get search results)
+(After you have done a keyword, hit `Enter` to finish editing, then hit `Enter` again or click search button to actually perform search)

 #### 2. Math keyword
 To input math keyword is also very intuitive, user does not